Local Functions on Blocks: Block chain local functions

 where are sums are defined as before.
 As \(g_N\) is chain local \cite[Corollary~4.6(b)]{isa20} we have that \(\sum_{C \in \PP} g_N(G_C)=0\) for all groups \(N\).
 Thus for each \([N]\) in the first sum everything is zero and so

 for all pairs \((G,B)\) in \(\FF\). \end{proof}

 This gives us a further sufficient condition to determine when a function is block chain local along with Theorem~\ref{thm;fgn}.
 There is a third such result we can adapt from Isaacs and Navarro \cite{isa20}, that is Theorem~F(c).
+First recall that a radical \(p\)-subgroup of a finite group \(G\) is a \(p\)-subgroup \(Q\) with the property \(Q = O_p(\no{G}{Q})\).